MicrosoftDocs/winui-api/microsoft.ui.input/inputdesktopresourcecursor_create_2108361919.md

 ## -description

-Creates an [InputDesktopResourceCursor](inputdesktopresourcecursor.md) instance using the specified resource.
+Creates an [InputDesktopResourceCursor](inputdesktopresourcecursor.md) instance using the specified resource ID.

 ## -parameters